Time Stepping#

 #

-The maxRelativeChange
+The max_relative_change

 parameter controls the maximum relative change of the CFL number at each pseudo-step, with the default value set to 1.0.
 Increasing this parameter will therefore let the CFL change more rapidly, speeding up convergence but potentially leading to divergence for more complex cases.
 Conversely, reducing the value of this parameter constrains the relative change of the CFL number.
-An example of how the maxRelativeChange
+An example of how the max_relative_change

 value will affect the convergence speed without affecting the thresholds put on the linear residual in the adaptive CFL algorithm at the initial stages of the run.
-The same final CFL values will be reached for different maxRelativeChange
+The same final CFL values will be reached for different max_relative_change

 value.